Darwin Information Typing Architecture: Specialization

 DITA allows adding new elements and attributes through specialization of base DITA elements and attributes.
 Through specialization, DITA can accommodate new topic types, element types, and attributes as needed for specific industries or companies.
 Specializations of DITA for specific industries, such as the semiconductor industry, are standardized through OASIS technical committees or subcommittees.
 Many organizations using DITA also develop their own specializations.

 The extensibility of DITA permits organizations to specialize DITA by defining specific information structures and still use standard tools to work with them.
 The ability to define company-specific information architectures enables companies to use DITA to enrich content with metadata that is meaningful to them, and to enforce company-specific rules on document structure.

 Topic orientation

 DITA content is created as topics, each an individual XML file.
 Typically, each topic covers a specific subject with a singular purpose, for example, a conceptual topic that provides an overview, or a procedural topic that explains how to accomplish a task.
 Content should be structured to resemble the file structure in which it is contained.

 Creating content in DITA

 DITA map and topic documents are XML files.
 As with HTML, any images, video files, or other files that must appear in the output are inserted via reference.
 Any XML editor or even text editor can be used to write DITA content, depending on the level of support required while authoring.
-Aids to authoring featured in specialized editors includes WYSIWYG preview rendering, validation, and integration with a DITA processor, like DITA-OT or ditac.
+Aids to authoring featured in specialized editors include WYSIWYG preview rendering, validation, and integration with a DITA processor, like DITA-OT or ditac.